 Willingness to be first on the scene in many terrible situations is one of the things that make first responders seem trustworthy to survivors.
 Often, this means that as a first responder you are in the same environment that the people who need your help are in, and at times this can be tough.

-As a first responder, there is potential to struggle with lack of privacy, disruptions during sleep, hectic work schedules and other various factors that affect overall physical health.
-It is also possible, overtime, to become more vulnerable to feeling the acute traumatic stress, sorrow and anger of the people you help.
+As a first responder, there is potential to struggle with lack of privacy, disruptions during sleep, hectic work schedules, and other various factors that affect overall physical health.
+It is also possible, over time, to become more vulnerable to feeling the acute traumatic stress, sorrow, and anger of the people you help.

-At times, some first responders can feel guilty for having survived the disaster, and when this happens it can become difficult for them to understand risks to their own health and safety.
+At times, some first responders can feel guilty for having survived the disaster, and when this happens, it can become difficult for them to understand risks to their own health and safety.

-Self-Care Tips For First Responders And Firefighters
+Self-Care Tips for First Responders And Firefighters

-- Get enough sleep, or at least rest.
+- Get enough sleep or at least rest.

 - Get enough fluids to stay hydrated and eat the best quality foods you can.

 - Try to wash up when you leave work, even if it is just your hands and face.
-Think of it as a way to “wash away” the difficulties of the day.
+Think of it as a way to wash away the difficulties of the day.

 - Make time to learn about the people you work with.
 Taking time for conversations will help in developing positive feelings towards yourself and others.